sakshichavre20/GSIV20_Sakshi_Chavre/README.md

  4. Run npx react-native run-android
  ... project is ready to run.

- I have done proper navigation and design of UI as per requirements, I am good at designing UI's as per requirements .
+ I have done proper navigation and design of UI as per requirements, I am good at designing UI's .